This location is not open to the public yet; upon restoration completion, the preserve will be available for passive recreation.

 Maryland Coastal Bays Program and Worcester County completed the silviculture harvest phase of the restoration in 2015 and continued restoration through altering the water flow to approximate historic levels in 2019.
 The waterflow process was hampered by past forestry practices including bedding (a process of planting in rows), drainage ditches and existing decking areas (areas created to demote growth).
 Recontouring of the bedding and reshaping of the bedded rows on approximately 10 acres—completed in 2019 by DNR—has altered the water flow which is expected to encourage wetland vegetation re-growth and allow for greater groundwater recharge.
 Funding for the project was through a grant from the Chesapeake and Atlantic Coastal Bays Trust Fund.

-This park is named after a local environmentalist, Illia Fehrer.
+This park is named after a local environmentalist, Ilia Fehrer.
 She was a Lower Eastern Shore environmentalist who worked tirelessly for the preservation of the Pocomoke River and Nassawango Creek, and was co-founder, with her husband, of the Worcester Environmental Trust.
+She was instrumental in preserving Assateague Island as we know the seashore today, helping to halt plans for development on the island.